 After doing all this I then would sit back and pray it was the right choice.
 However response and up-times were just not good enough and then I’d get on the phone to the support and wait ages for a reply.
-For what seemed like eternity I was finally got a reply who didn’t have a clue on what the solution was.
-For me this was a nightmare and I never wanted to make the same mistake…

 This wasn’t the only time that it’s happened.
 I’d try other web hosts and experience similar problems.

 Because of the troubles I had experienced with many web hosts, I took it upon myself to carry out my own testing.
 I signed up to each web host using my own details in order to test the web server’s response time, performance, and uptime.
 All of these aspects were monitored using a fantastic tool called Pingdom.

 I’d also test the features of each web host, including their control panel, website builders, knowledgebase, and customer support waiting times, via telephone, email, support ticket, and live chat where possible.
 It was as simple as that.